project-zot/project-zot.github.io/docs/developer-guide/pprofiling.md

     /v2/_zot/pprof/

-> :pencil2: You must be authenticated to access `/v2/` API commands.
+> :pencil2: If authentication is enabled, only an admin user can access this API.

 ## How do I export profile data?